Warren

 I prefer the switchgear on the BMW to the Honda.
 Especially the cruise control switches which I disliked being on the right hand with the Honda.

 The BMW branded navigation is a Garmin underneath and worked well with very bright screen that looked about 5″.
 The Honda comes with a larger screen but asks you pair a phone and use carplay for navigation in most markets (built in navigation in North America).
-You could add Carplay easy to the BMW but adding a Garmin to the Honda is awkward due to the center console.
+You could add Carplay easy to the BMW but adding a Garmin to the Honda is very awkward due to that center console.

 If seeking maximum room for larger body shapes then a friend told me he tried both of these then went with a Harley tourer instead.
 But he is what I call “a big unit” and I don’t think too many other people would find these lacking in room.